B'Day: Controversies

 Controversy also arose over the writing credits on "Irreplaceable".
 Ne-Yo, who co-wrote the song, told MTV: "Apparently Beyoncé was at a show somewhere and right before the song came on she said, 'I wrote this for all my ladies' and then the song came on ...
 The song is a co-write.
 I wrote the lyrics, I wrote all the lyrics.
 Beyoncé helped me with the melodies and the harmonies and the vocal arrangement and that makes it a co-write.
 Meaning my contribution and her contribution made that song what it is."
 In 2011, Ne-Yo said that he wrote the song for himself, but thought that it would suit Beyoncé better, and later regretted giving the song to her.
-Some of Beyoncé's fans read Ne-Yo's remark as disrespectful towards her.
-However, he clarified his comment later through Twitter, writing: "I said I originally wrote the song for me. ...
+Some of Beyoncé's fans read Ne-Yo's remark as disrespectful toward her.
+However, he clarified his comment later on Twitter, writing: "I said I originally wrote the song for me. ...
 Once I realized how the song comes across if sung by a guy, that's when I decided to give it away."

 In 2007, Beyoncé appeared on billboards and newspapers across Australia holding an antiquated cigarette holder.
-Taken from the back cover artwork of B'Day, the image provoked response from an anti-smoking group, stating that she did not need to add the cigarette holder "to make herself appear more sophisticated".
-The same year, three weeks after their release, the Deluxe Edition of B'Day and the B'Day Anthology Video Album were temporarily ceased for retail in stores.
-A copyright infringement lawsuit was filed due to breach of contract of using "Still in Love (Kissing You)", a cover version of British singer Des'ree's original song "Kissing You".
-Not intended for the album's inclusion, Des'ree's deal also stipulated that the title of the song was not to be altered, and a music video was not to be made.
+Taken from the back cover artwork of B'Day, the image provoked a response from an anti-smoking group, which stated that she did not need to add the cigarette holder "to make herself appear more sophisticated".
+The same year, three weeks after their release, the Deluxe Edition of B'Day and the B'Day Anthology Video Album were temporarily withdrawn from retail stores.
+A copyright infringement lawsuit was filed over an alleged breach of contract involving the use of "Still in Love (Kissing You)", a cover version of British singer Des'ree's original song "Kissing You".
+Not originally intended for inclusion on the album, the song was subject to an agreement stipulating that its title not be altered and no music video be made.
 After the infringement case, the song was removed from the reissue of the Deluxe Edition, and was replaced by "If".
 The lawsuit was dismissed with prejudice in October 2007.